Phoenix Self-Driving Car Accident Lawyer

 • Level 0: A human driver controls all of the car’s major systems.

-• Level 1: The car can control certain systems like cruise control and braking, but it can only control one system at a time.
+• Level 1: The car can control certain systems, such as cruise control and braking, but it can only control one system at a time.

-• Level 2: The car can handle at least two automatic functions at the same time, but it still needs a human driver to reach its destination safely.
+• Level 2: The car can handle at least two automatic functions simultaneously, but it still needs a human driver to reach its destination safely.

 • Level 3: The car takes care of all safety-critical functions in certain circumstances, but the driver will take over in an emergency or after an alert.